 Carbohydrates generally make up the bulk of the average person's diet.
-According to MayoClinic.com, somewhere between 45 and 65 percent of your total daily calories should be carbohydrates.
+According to the Mayo Clinic, between 45 and 65 percent of your total daily calories should be carbohydrates.

 Carbohydrates Per Meal

-According to the American Diabetes Association, most diabetics should eat 45 to 60 g of carbohydrates at each meal.
+According to the American Diabetes Association, most diabetics should eat 45 to 60 grams of carbohydrates at each meal.
 However, your needs may be different.
-If you have diabetes, speak with your doctor regarding how many carbohydrates you should eat.
+If you have diabetes, talk t your doctor about how many carbohydrates you should eat.